Introduction to Stock Market

 Financial Analysts

 A financial analyst/stock analyst analyzes stock market trends and patterns along with company developments and gives investors suggestions to buy/sell/hold stocks.
 This analysis or research could be explicitly based on individual stocks or companies in a specific sector.
-The stock analyst works for the stock brokerage firms, banks, Mutual Funds companies, and other companies that provide financial services.
+The stock analyst works for brokerage firms, banks, Mutual Funds companies, and other companies providing financial services.

 -